cyberbotics/webots/docs/reference/motor.md

 Note the `::` used as delimiter.
 The string before the delimiter, here `"motor name"`, is used to determine to which coupling the specific motor belongs, therefore all the devices that share this same string will be coupled together.
 The string after the delimiter, here `"specifier name"`, allows to uniquely identify each motor among its siblings.
-When requesting the tag using the `wb_robot_get_device` function it's necessary to provide the full name, specifier included, otherwise no match will be found and `NULL` is returned.
+When requesting the tag using the `wb_robot_get_device` function it is necessary to provide the full name, specifier included, otherwise no match will be found and `NULL` is returned.

 #### Coupled Motor Limits